Several actions in Godot are triggered by callbacks or virtual functions, so there is no need to write code that runs all the time.

 _process() function at work is to create a scene with a single Label node,

 Which will show a counter increasing each frame.

-Nodes can be added to groups, as many as desired per node, and is a useful feature for organizing large scenes.
-There are two ways to do this.
-The first is from the UI, from the Groups button under the Node panel:
+Groups in Godot work like tags you might have come across in other software.
+A node can be added to as many groups as desired.
+This is a useful feature for organizing large scenes.
+There are two ways to add nodes to groups.
+The first is from the UI, using the Groups button under the Node panel:

 And the second way is from code.
-One example would be to tag scenes which are enemies:
+The following script would add the current

 This way, if the player is discovered sneaking into a secret base, all enemies can be notified about its alarm sounding by using SceneTree.call_group():